grafana/grafana/docs/sources/alerting/alerting-rules/templates/_index.md

 ## How templating works

-See the differences between both types of templates in this diagram:
+In this diagram, you can see the differences between both types of templates.

 {{< figure src="/media/docs/alerting/how-notification-templates-works.png" max-width="1200px" alt="How templating works" >}}